ayaangavandi/Hotel-Booking-Analysis/README.md

 ---

 ### 4️⃣ Reporting — ChatGPT & Word Integration
-- Used **ChatGPT** to generate insights, summarize analytical results, and refine the Python code.
+- Used **ChatGPT** to summarize analytical results, and refine the Python code.
 - Compiled results into a **detailed report (Word → PDF)** summarizing findings, graphs, and recommendations.

 ---